aakash-sheth/event-registry/AWS_DEPLOYMENT_GUIDE.md

 # AWS Staging Deployment - Step-by-Step Guide

-This guide will walk you through deploying your wedding registry application to AWS staging environment.
+This guide will walk you through deploying your event registry application to AWS staging environment.

 ## Prerequisites